Can you film both of us getting ready?

 Each package comes with one videographer as standard.
 Due to the fact that a person can’t be in two places at once, if you and your partner are both getting ready at different locations, I can usually only guarantee that I’ll film one of you getting ready.
 However, for a small fee I can also organise a second videographer to make sure we can cover both locations for you.
 If you are both getting ready at the same venue, then I can usually film you both getting ready!

 Do you charge for travel and accommodation?

-Why do you say that the Highlight Film is 5-7 minutes long?
+Why do you say that the CINEMATIC Film is 5-7 minutes long?

 Each wedding requires a lot of attention to detail, and that process can take time, especially during the busy months.
 That being said, I try to ensure that your video will be ready within 16 weeks.